durr1602/gyoza/config/README.md

 * replace all parameter values with the ones adapted for your project
 * set the "normalize with growth" parameter to True if you want to normalize with growth
 * set the "generate report" parameter to True if you want the HTML report to be automatically generated upon full completion of the workflow
-* edit file paths if you've changed the file names listed in the previous section
+* edit all directory/file paths if necessary

 ## Note on validation